PanPraescribens/primitive-survival/README.md

  - add: Fish jerky @l33tmaan
  - fix: Balance fish fillets - maybe 1 fillets from a Small Bass and a Bluegill, 2 from everything else @Boomer Bill
  - add: config file to disable assets - thanks @techrabbit
+ - fix: link to stake broken in guide?